jovank2001/Projects/List/README.txt

-Written by Jovan Koledin to practice with pointers Practice using pointers to make a list, multiple test cases are included in ListTst.cpp
+Written by Jovan to get familiar with pointers.
+Practice using pointers to make a list, multiple test cases are included in ListTst.cpp